bobbythree/portfolio/README.md

 ## Portfolio
-This personal portfolio is a work in progress in order to understand how to use Svelte and SveltKit.
+This is the source code for my personal portfolio website.
+I built it with Svelte/SvelteKit and the JavaScript Canvas API.

 ## To run this application:
 clone this repo to your local machine.